Recognize the Issue

 Understand the Possible Causes

-Support Services: What can you do?
+Support Services: What do you do?

 If your child has difficulty playing with other children it can be an opportunity to work with them using role-play to show them how they may respond next time.
 However, if these behaviors are enduring and you are concerned about your child’s social skills you may want to consider an evaluation.